70 Years German Design Council

 For 70 years now, the Frankfurt-based German Design Council Foundation has been contributing to communication, knowledge transfer, networking and promotion in all areas of the design process.
 Countless initiatives, concepts and formats have been created worldwide that connect design with business, science, culture and politics.

-The Third German Design Debate
+Third German Design Debate

 »CREATING COMMUNITY«